wp-plugins/waving-portfolio/README.txt

 * Control description character length
 * Switch between hyperlink or modal window redirection whenever your click over a specific portfolio item

+= 1.2.1 =

+* NOTICE: Total redesign of the plugin.
+If you want to update to 1.2.1 from <=1.5, you have to recreate portfolio items from the scratch in a new simpler way.
+* Fixed css styles to enhance responsiveness.

 == Arbitrary section ==

 == Updates ==

-* NOTICE: Total redesign of the plugin in (v1.2).
-If you want to upgrade, you have to recreate portfolio items from the scratch in a new simpler way.
+* NOTICE: Total redesign of the plugin.
+If you want to update to 1.2.1 from <=1.5, you have to recreate portfolio items from the scratch in a new simpler way.